Home

 The role of the trustee in a chapter 13 bankruptcy case is to both evaluate the case and serve as a disbursing agent, collecting money from the debtors and disbursing it to creditors.

-Like a chapter 7, once a petition is filed, a stay period ensues which stops all debt collection efforts.
 The clerk of the bankruptcy court will send out all papers to creditors, letting them know the status of a bankruptcy.

 Within 15 days of filing the original petition, the debtor will have to provide the court with a repayment plan to be decided on.